timshannon/bolthold/README.md

 When getting data instead of returning `nil` if a value doesn't exist, BoltHold returns `boldhold.ErrNotFound`, and similarly when deleting data, instead of silently continuing if a value isn't found to delete, BoltHold returns `bolthold.ErrNotFound`.
-The exception to this is when using query based functions such as `Find`, `DeleteMatching`, and `UpdateMatching`.
+The exception to this is when using query based functions such as `Find` (returns an empty slice), `DeleteMatching` and `UpdateMatching` where no error is returned.

 ## When should I use BoltHold?